 Many of us struggle with developing true confidence and self esteem.
-Our view of what confidence is has been distorted by the media to the point that we buy into thinking confidence is something which we can fake; forgetting confidence and self esteem are the result of continuous effort at becoming the best version of self.
+Our view of what confidence is has been distorted by the media to the point we buy the idea confidence is something which we can fake; forgetting confidence and self esteem are the result of continuous effort at becoming the best version of self.

 We have to let go of society’s expectations to improve our self esteem and our confidence.
 We need to remember not everyone came to this earth for the same reason, therefore we need to learn to follow our heart.
-People who do what they love have a higher level of confidence and self esteem because they know their own value.
+People who do what they love have a higher level of confidence and self esteem because they learned to know their own value.

-Learning to trust yourself can be one of the hardest things to do, specially if life has conditioned us to believe that everyone else knows better.
-Personally I am discovering that it is worth the challenge of rewiring our old programming, because at the end of the tunnel your true self is awaiting!
+Confidence originates from the Latin word meaning to trust.
+Raising your self esteem and confidence is all about trusting yourself but also trusting the universe.
+Realizing at the end of the day if you are trying your best, all will be okay.
+Learning to trust yourself can be one of the hardest things to do, specially if life has conditioned you to believe everyone else knows better.
+Personally, I am discovering the challenge of rewiring the old programming is worth it, because at the end of the tunnel your true self is waiting!

 During my journey there are two mantras I’ve come to discover and which have helped me in my road to self discovery and self acceptance:

-When we put ourselves in the victim role we can not change our own pattern of behavior, but when we choose to accept our part of responsibility in what is happening or what happened to us, then we also give ourselves the power to change.
-This does not mean in any way what others did to hurt you is acceptable, it means that you are no longer willing to let it control you.
+When we put ourselves in the victim role we cannot change our own pattern of behavior, but when we choose to accept our part of responsibility in what is happening or what happened to us, then we also give ourselves the power to change.
+This does not mean in any way what others did to hurt you is acceptable; it means you are no longer willing to let it control you.
 Rather than being the victim, you can choose to use your own life experiences to help others.
 Those who can relate to you will feel the hope you bring with the sharing of your experiences.
-Those who refuse to see the difference between whining vs teaching from your own life experiences are those who are afraid to face themselves in the mirror and to ask themselves why they feel that way.
-Do not focus on the second type, they will always find something faulty within you if that is where they are coming from and not coming from their heart/mind space.
+Those who refuse to see the difference between whining vs teaching from your own life experiences, are the ones who are afraid to face themselves in the mirror and to ask themselves why they feel triggered.
+Do not focus on the second type, they will always find something faulty with you; they are not coming from their heart space.

-“I trust the process of life to take care of me”…This mantra is beautiful!.
+“I trust the process of life to take care of me”…This mantra is so beautiful and true.
 When I first had it explained to me it made so much sense.
-I was made aware that the most important thing in our lives is air, and yet we are not aware of how much we need it.
-We trust that we will take our next breath, without thinking about it.
-If we can do that over the most important thing we need in order to survive, then why do we obsess about everything else?
-As long as we try our best every day, we will be okay.
-Positive thoughts plus positive actions equal results.
+I was made aware the most important thing in our lives is air and yet we are not aware of how much we need it; we trust we will take our next breath without thinking about it, if we can do that over the most important thing we need in order to survive then why do we obsess about everything else?
+As long as we try our best every day, we will be okay; positive (not false positivism) thoughts plus positive actions equal results.

 Love your body and love your mind because at the end of the day is never how you are that is the problem, is how we see ourselves.
-Don’t put too much value on the opinion of others; reality is those who criticize us the most are the ones who know us the least, with that in mind who cares what they think?.
+Don’t put too much value on the opinion of others; reality is those who criticize us the most are the ones who know us the least… with that in mind who cares what they think?

-If you look at it that way, you come to realize how silly it is to waste your energy on those who do not want to accept you or on those who pretend to know you by looking at only the cover of your life story.
+If you look at things from that perspective, you come to realize how silly it is to waste your energy on those who do not want to accept you or on those who pretend to know you by looking at only the cover of your life story.